-First, we’ll take a look at some of the biggest Bitcoin scams that have been perpetrated.
-We’ll identify some common themes and then go through some things you can keep in mind to help protect yourself and keep your money where it belongs: in your (digital) wallet.
+We’ll take a look at some of the biggest Bitcoin scams that have been perpetrated.
+We’ll identify some common themes and then go through some things you can keep in mind to help protect yourself and keep your money where it belongs:

 Plus Token was a Ponzi scheme that was marketed as a high-yield investing platform for cryptocurrency users.
 Most of its users/victims came from South Korea and China, though investors from Japan and South East Asia were duped, and even as far away as Russia and Canada.

 The Plus Token ponzi was so successful that by the end its operators controlled more than 1% of the total circulating Bitcoin supply.

 But how did it fool so many people?

 First off, those who put money into Plus Token were generally people unfamiliar with the world of Bitcoin and cryptocurrency.
 Moreover, rapid growth for investors has not been at all out of the ordinary in recent years in China.